UPPMAX/HPC-python/docs/day4/gpu.rst

    .. tab:: LUNARC: batch

-      Batch script, "add-list-cosmos.sh", to run the same GPU Python script (the numba code, "add-list.py") at Cosmos.
-As before, submit with "sbatch add-list-cosmos.sh" (assuming you called the batch script thus - change to fit your own naming style).
+      Batch script, "add-list.sh", to run the same GPU Python script (the numba code, "add-list.py") at Cosmos.
+As before, submit with "sbatch add-list.sh" (assuming you called the batch script thus - change to fit your own naming style).

       .. code-block:: console